onedesign/express-socketio-tutorial/README.md

 module.exports = {app: app, server: server};
 ```

-Cool, no lets save and close that file and move on to editing bin/www.
+Cool, now lets save and close that file and move on to editing bin/www.
 Open bin/www in your editor.

 Lines 1-22 should look like this: